 Go to navigation

-Fly-tipping - it's hazardous, pollutes Medway, looks unsightly and costs significant amounts of money to clear up.
+Dumped rubbish, or fly-tipping is hazardous, pollutes Medway, looks unsightly and is expensive to clear up.
 If you have witnessed fly-tipping, report it online now

 Fly-tipping is the dumping of rubbish or any unwanted item in